bleonheart/Lilia/documentation/docs/hooks/configuration_modules.md

     end
 end)

--- Update UI when options are received hook.Add("liaOptionReceived", "UpdateUI", function(key, value)
+-- Update UI when config values are received hook.Add("OnConfigUpdated", "UpdateUI", function(key, oldValue, newValue)
-    -- Update UI elements when options are received if key == "theme" then
+    -- Update UI elements when config values are received if key == "Theme" then
-        -- Update theme when received from server UpdateTheme(value)
+        -- Update theme when received from server UpdateTheme(newValue)
     end
 end)
 ```